Retiree Living The RV Dream, Fights A Nightmare $12,387 Lab Fee

 "I'm going to go on a bike ride now" to celebrate, she said.

-If it's a blood test that will be sent out to a commercial lab like Quest Diagnostics anyway, ask the physician to just give you a requisition to have the blood drawn at the commercial lab.
+If it's a blood test that will be sent out to a commercial lab such as Quest Diagnostics anyway, ask the physician to give you a requisition to have the blood drawn at the commercial lab.
 That way you avoid the markup.
 This advice is obviously not possible for a vaginal swab gathered in a doctor's office.

 Patients should always fight bills they believe are excessively high and escalate the matter if necessary.